Ryuse-i/ITELEC4/Readme.txt

 - Delete User (Delete): Remove a user by clicking the button to pass their ID in delete.php.
 - File upload : Upload a file in the server.
 - Logout functionality
-7. uploadFile.php and addFileForm.php
-    - Provides a file image upload for the user in the system.

-8. gallery.php
-    - Lists all of the uploaded image in the system.910
-- File upload d: uploadUpload a fiee le in the setrver.
--a aLogout cuntionfunctionality

 -----------------------------------------
 5. TESTING THE SYSTEM